 This is a brochure for the Riverside Inn on the Elk River near Elk Springs in McDonald County, Missouri.
 It includes four photographs of the resort and descriptive text.

 Roberts, J. T. Aubrey, ed., Ozark Mountainwood Express, 1981, (R0949)

 This is an issue of Ozark Mountainwood Express, a semiannual publication devoted to Ozark music, culture, and tourism.
 The editor was J. T. Aubrey Roberts of Harrison, Arkansas.
 Although unnumbered and undated, this issue contains calendars of events for 1981.

-INVENTORY.
-Legal, financial, and other records pertaining to the purchase of land for Rock Bridge State Park at Columbia, MO.
+Legal, financial, and other records pertaining to the purchase of land for Rock Bridge State Park at Columbia, Missouri.